NB 110 Freeway in Carson reopens after 1 killed, 3 injured in multi-vehicle crash

 CARSON, Calif.
 (KABC) -- A person was killed and three other people were injured following a multi-vehicle crash on the 110 Freeway in Carson Monday night.

-The crash happened on the northbound side at about 8:10 p.m. near the Carson Street exit.
+The crash happened on the northbound side at about 8:10 p.m. near the Carson Street exit, according to traffic log.

 One of the victims was listed in critical condition and two others suffered injuries described as minor, according to the Los Angeles County Fire Department.